(A) Members of the board of trustees

 Shawnee state university is governed by its board of trustees and the members of the board are appointed by the governor, in accordance with section 3362.01 of the Revised Code.
 In accordance with Ohio law, student trustees do not have voting authority, although their opinions and advice during deliberations are encouraged.

 (B) Officers of the board of trustees and their duties

 (3) In the absence of the chairperson, the vice chairperson shall be invested with the powers and discharge the duties of the chairperson.
-In the absence of the chairperson and the vice chairperson, the duties of chairperson will be discharged by the trustee in the following order: chairperson of finance and administration; chairperson of academic and student affairs; vice chairperson of finance and administration; vice chairperson of academic and student affairs.
+In the absence of the chairperson and the vice chairperson, the duties of chairperson will be discharged by the trustee in the following order: chairperson of the finance and administration committee; chairperson of the academic and student affairs committee; vice chairperson of the finance and administration committee; and vice chairperson of the academic and student affairs committee.

 (C) President's role at board of trustee meetings

 The president is expected to attend all board and committee meetings, including executive session, unless directed otherwise by the board.
 At such meetings, the president will, in an advisory role, have a voice in board deliberations and have the authority to initiate any subject.

 (D) Secretary of the board

 (1) The board may appoint a secretary of the board.
 The secretary may, if not a member of the board, hold an administrative position with the university.
 The secretary shall be responsible for ensuring that meeting notices are provided in accordance with Ohio law.
 The secretary shall also be custodian of all board records and shall attest as required, by his or her signature, all instruments executed by the chairperson or other authorized person on behalf and in the name of the university and the board.

 (2) The secretary shall be responsible for preparing accurate minutes of all board meetings and of committee meetings as needed.